JasonLi-TMT/Text-Mining-Over-Presidents-Speech-with-NLP/README.md

-# Text Mining Over Presidents' Speech
+# Text Mining Over Presidents' Speech with NLP

 ## What did the presidents say at their inauguation?